AileenDon/ArrayInitializationLRU/README.md

 Expected Behavior: The program should handle the input gracefully and prompt the user to enter a valid integer (without crashing due to integer overflow).
 ![image](https://github.com/Ananyakakumanu/521_Proj4/assets/158865231/e8a67664-6c5c-47b0-9234-9c4efb6d206c)

-## Contributors:

-Ananya Kakumanu

-- Import necessary Java utilities and initiating a scanner to take user input for the number of memory frames.
-- Validate the input to ensure it is a positive integer and handle any incorrect entries with appropriate error messages, continuing to prompt until valid data is entered.

-Aileen Dong

-- Compute the number of page faults for both column-major and row-major array initializations using a simulated least recently used (LRU) algorithm.
-- Print out the number of faults for each memory access pattern.

 ## Results Analysis: